erikskaar/fermented-snake-contraption/README.md

 - Better scaling for smaller screens and many currencies
 - Something more exciting in the background than just colors
 - Some general code cleanup to make it a little more understandable if someone wants to make their own version
+- Direct wallet integration would be nice, but there aren't many wallets that support a lot of coins which have public APIs :(

 ### Donations
 If you for some reason like this enough to consider donating to me: